Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation

 \section{Preliminary}

 In mathematics, an explicit representation in Euclidean space expresses the $z$ coordinate of a point $p$ in terms of the $x$ and $y$, \ie, $z \!=\! f (x, y)$.
 Such a surface is called an explicit surface, also called a height field.
 Another symmetric representation is $F(x, y, z) \!=\!
 0$, where $F$ implicitly defines a locus called an implicit surface, also called a scalar field~\cite{bloomenthal1997introduction}.
 The implicit surface is a zero iso-surface of $F$, \ie, the point set $\{p \in \mathbb{R}^3 : F(p) \!=\!
 0\}$ is a surface implicitly defined by $F$.
+Sampling points from an implicit surface is difficult, but the relationship between points and surfaces can be easily determined.
+On the contrary, it is easy to sample points from an explicit surface, but it is difficult to determine the relationship between the points and the surface.
 The explicit surface is usually used in surface fitting-based normal estimation, such as jet fitting~\cite{cazals2005estimating}, while the implicit surface is widely used in surface reconstruction.
 Generally, an explicit surface, \ie, $z \!=\! f(x,y)$, can always be rewritten as an implicit surface, \ie, $F(x,y,z) \!=\! z-f(x,y) \!=\!
 0$.
 These two surface representations have the same tangent plane at a given point, where the normal is defined.
-See supplementary for details.

 \textbf{Explicit Surface Fitting}.
 We employ the widely used $n$-jet surface model~\cite{cazals2005estimating} to briefly review the explicit surface fitting for normal estimation.
 It represents the surface by a polynomial function $J_{n}:\mathbb{R}^2 \!\to\! \mathbb{R}$, which maps a coordinate $(x,y)$ to its height $z$ that is not in the tangent space by